iuqiddis/BRFSS-Random-Forest/README.md

-# Using Random Forest Classificaiton to Predict Good or Poor Health Based on the Behavioral Risk Factor Surveillance System Survey
+# Using Random Forest Classification to Predict Good or Poor Health Based on the Behavioral Risk Factor Surveillance System Survey

 ### Introduction